NoufAlfaisal/MVP-of-the-Project/README.md

 - This dataset consists of tv shows and movies available on Netflix.
 - The Dataset Contains : 7787 rows and 12 columns

-# The MVP notebook summarizes the following:
+# The Project summarizes the following Analysis:

 - Exploring the Data
 - Check the variables that contains missing values
 - Clean and Correct the missing values